-This topic contains 0 replies, has 1 voice, and was last updated by Ritesh 1 year, 1 month ago.
+- This topic has 1 reply, 1 voice, and was last updated 4 days, 18 hours ago by smithdrakeJR.

 Even though we have seen a consequent amount of development in our country for the past 10 years, we also witness a number of families still living in poverty.
 According to the world statistics there are about 2.7 billion people living on $2 a day.
 It cannot be denied that the government keeps on helping but unfortunately sometimes the efforts do not look enough and we need to find innovative and sustainable methods to tackle the issue of poverty.
 Below are a few causes of what may lead poverty to a stagnation point:

 1. They do not have a proper job as they are mostly employed in lower-skilled milieu and therefore do not earn much.

 2. Why they don’t have a decent job? – they do not possess required qualifications, experience, etc.) needed today to be in a competitive market.

 3. Some of them are not very responsible at their workplace (too many absences, not productive, always arguing, always late, and the list goes on) and they are more likely to get fired.